maliMirkec/personal-website/site/articles/how-to-create-dynamic-og-images-with-serverless-function-and-sharp.md

 ![“OG image for the blog post titled “How to create dynamic OG images with serverless function using Sharp library”.](/og/og-png?text=How%20to%20create%20dynamic%20OG%20images%20with%20serverless%20function%20using%20Sharp%20library)

-{% cldnry "og-png_bmxknv" "OG image for the blog post titled “How to create dynamic OG images with serverless function using Sharp library”." %}

 ## Requirements and limitations

 First, let's review the requirements.
 I wanted to use SVG as a template.
 Unfortunately, SVG is not a supported format for OG images.
 Instead, SVG must be converted to another image format, like PNG or JPG.
 That means I will need some library for this.